| |

 Marathon training gets you very tired.
 That's why it is absolutely

-essential that you taper to get your body fresh and fully prepared for
+essential that you taper to get your body fresh and fully

 race-day.
 When you do traditional high-mileage marathon